 Ready to boost your email signups and conversions with your own floating bar?

-You can easily create hello bars like the examples above using OptinMonster.
+You can easily create a hello bar like the examples above using OptinMonster.

 Then check out our step-by-step tutorial on how to create your own floating bar here: